-Rob and Laura had a reason to be optimistic.
+Rob and Laura had reason to be optimistic.
 They met in college, were soon married, and secured jobs in their respective fields.
-They bought a house and seemed to have everything going for them except… They wanted everything now, but soon they would need debt relief.
+They bought a house and seemed to have everything going for them except one thing.
+They wanted everything now, but soon they would need debt relief.

-They saw a commercial on television for debt settlement and enrolled in a program.
-They weren’t sure how it worked, but they were assured the calls would stop, and they could afford the monthly payment.
+Rob and Laura saw a commercial on television for debt settlement and enrolled in a program.
+They weren’t sure how it worked, but they were assured the calls would stop.
+Plus they could afford the monthly payment.

-Then Rob and Laura saw a television commercial for Steidl and Steinberg, and thought it was worth their time to call for a free consultation.
-After meeting with one of Steidl and Steinberg’s skilled attorneys, they were relieved to find they could keep their house and vehicle.
+Then they saw a commercial for Steidl and Steinberg, and thought it was worth their time to call for a free consultation.
+After meeting with a skilled attorneys, they were relieved to find they could keep their house and vehicle.
 They would pay a significantly reduced percentage back to their unsecured creditors, without interest or late fees, by filing a Chapter 13 reorganization, which they did.
-Their payments are now really affordable, the harassing calls and letters have stopped, and they no longer live with the threat of being sued.
-They not only learned how to make a budget, but to live within it.
-Maybe Rob and Laura didn’t have everything, but they had a fresh start on something good, thanks to Steidl and Steinberg.
+Their payments are now affordable, the harassing calls and letters have stopped, and they no longer live with the threat of being sued.
+Maybe Rob and Laura didn’t have everything, but they had a fresh start thanks to Steidl and Steinberg.